blazkol/chess-clock-assembler/README.md

-# chess-clock
+# chess-clock-assembler
-School project written in assembly language
+Embedded project written in the assembly language.

-# Development environment and hardware used in project
-- Keil uVision
-- Intel 8051 Microcontroller

-# Detailed description
+## Description
 The program displays the chess clock on the LCD display in the following way:

 FP--:--L--:--M--